SaberSwordBoy/CassiePy/README.md

 A command line tool for managing and running python scripts

 ## Requirements
-Needs a terminal that supports ansii text  - Windows Terminal should work great, works on Kali Linux as well.
-Untested on OS-X / Mac OS
+Needs a terminal that supports ansii text  - Windows Terminal should work great, tested on Kali Linux and Parrot OS.
+Untested on Mac or other linux distros, but should work fine.

 ## Installation
 ##### *For now just download the code, might get published to pypi later :)*